-Follow-Ups (Spaced Practice) for All “Training from the BACK of the Room” Classes
+Follow-Ups (Spaced Practice) for All “Training from the BACK of the Room” (TBR) Practitioner Classes

-For participants who have attended a 2-day “Training from the BACK of the Room” (TBR) class, the “real work” begins after the class is over – with “Follow-Ups,” of course!
+For participants who have attended an in-person, 2-day “Training from the BACK of the Room” (TBR) Practitioner Class, the “real work” begins after the class is over – with “Follow-Ups,” of course!

-The Follow-Ups here are for the participants of any official 2-day TBR class taught by either Sharon or one of the outstanding Certified Trainers on the TBR Certified Trainers team.
+The Follow-Ups here are for the participants of any official 2-day TBR Practitioner Class taught by one of the members of the TBR Certified Trainers team.

-Even if you did not attend a TBR class, many of the numbered activities that are listed at the bottom of this page will enhance your own classroom and online instruction.
-And, of course, you can create Follow-Ups like these for your own training programs.
+Even if you did not attend a TBR class, many of the numbered activities that are listed below will enhance your own classroom and online instruction.
+And, of course, you can create Follow-Ups like these for your own classes and training programs.

 READ ONE: Go back through your class notes and materials and read at least one note-taking page, one workbook article, one book chapter, or one website resource each week.
 This will deepen your understanding and application of the concepts through future weeks and months.